Please read the 2015 request for applications.

 - To develop grant preparation skills and generate preliminary data for subsequent extramural peer-reviewed proposals

-Maximum amount of award per proposal for 2012: $75,000
+Maximum amount of award per proposal: $75,000

 Term of award: 24 months

 Deadline for submission: Thursday, October 29, 2015 at 5:00 pm PT

 Deadline for Letter of Intent: Thursday, October 1, 2015 at 5:00 pm PT

 Anticipated date of award announcement: January 12, 2016